smandkd/Python_Earthscience/README.md

 Extension : Jupyter, Jupyter Cell Tags, Jupyter Slide Show, Jupyter Keymap, Python, Pylance, Python extended, vscode-pdf

-conda environment : There is requirements.txt, create conda environment, check packeges and then install in it.
+conda environment : There is requirements.txt about packeges needed.
+Create conda environment, check packeges and then install in it.

 Then in terminal, command
 'git clone 'url of this repository''